mawinkler/uptonight/README.md

 1. Specify your scope location based on it's Earth location, time zone, and optional environmental parameters of temperature, relative humidity, and air pressure.
 The environmental parameters are required for the refraction calculation.
 2. Calculate the nearest astronomical sunset and sunrise for the location.
 If you are at a latitude where the sun may not go below -18°, UpTonight will try to use nautical and possibly civil darkness.
 3. Calculate observable objects within your altitude and air mass constraints.
-   You can change the constraints by configuring them in `uptonight/const.py`:
+   You can change the constraints by configuring them in the `config.yaml` (the constraints are ignored for solar system bodies):
       1. Maximum Airmass (default 2): Airmass is a measure of the amount of air along the line of sight when observing a star or other celestial source from below Earth's atmosphere.
 There are many different ways to calculate this, in the current implementation the airmass is approximated by the secant of the zenith angle (max airmass set to 2 means 60° below the zenith, 2 = 1/cos(60))
       2. Minimum and maximum altitude.
       3. Size constraints in arc minutes.